Contact the GG Archives

 The first of these was the Waldorf, later to be joined with the Astoria.
 Then came the St. Regis, Knickerbocker, and Astor.
 He also owned the old Astor House.

 His title to Colonel was gained through his appointment to the staff of Governor Morton.
 At the outbreak of the war with Spain, he was among the first to offer his services to the War Department.
-He volunteered to raise and equip a battery of field-guns and only asked that he be permitted to accompany it in some subordinate capacity.
+He volunteered to raise and equip a battery of field guns and only asked that he be permitted to accompany it in some subordinate capacity.

-His offer was accepted, and he was made a military inspector with the rank of lieutenant-colonel.
+His offer was accepted, and he was made a military inspector with the rank of lieutenant colonel.
 He accompanied General Shafter's expedition to Cuba and was in the boat that carried the General ashore.

 The battery, organized and equipped at the cost of more than $100,000, was landed soon afterward, and Colonel Astor accompanied it throughout the campaign.
 During the assault on the Spanish lines at Santiago, the Astor battery was hotly engaged, and the Colonel was dismounted by a shell which killed the horse he was riding.

 In September of 1911, Colonel Astor married Miss Madeleine Talmage Force, daughter of Mr. and Mrs. W. H. Force.
-Colonel Astor's fine new yacht, the Noma, was then in commission, and in this vessel, the two went on a bridal trip which was extended to Egypt.
+Colonel Astor's fine new yacht, the Noma, was then in commission, and in this vessel, the two went on a bridal trip, which was extended to Egypt.
 They returned to London in time to take passage by the Titanic.
 Colonel Astor's city home was at No. 840 Fifth Avenue.
 His country estate was at Ferncliff.

 The Former Miss Madeleine Talmage Force (Mrs. Col. John Jacob Astor) who survived the Titanic disaster went on to Marry Mr. William K. Dick, photograph taken shortly before their marriage by Topical.

-Mrs. John Jacob Astor, widow of Colonel Astor, who went down in the " Titanic," was married, the other day, very quietly, at Bar Harbor, Maine, to Mr. William K. Dick, a millionaire Brooklyn financier, said to have been the sweetheart of her girlhood.
+The Former Miss Madeleine Talmage Force (Mrs. Col. John Jacob Astor), who survived the Titanic disaster, went on to Marry Mr. William K. Dick, photograph taken shortly before their marriage by Topical.
+Mrs. John Jacob Astor, widow of Colonel Astor, who went down in the " Titanic," was married the other day, very quietly, at Bar Harbor, Maine, to Mr. William K. Dick, a millionaire Brooklyn financier, said to have been the sweetheart of her girlhood.
 She was formerly Miss Madeline Force.
-On her re-marriage much of the property left to her by Colonel Astor goes to his son by a former marriage, Mr. Vincent Astor.
-Her own son by Colonel Astor is about four years old.
-Mr. Dick, who is twenty-eight, is Vice-President of the Manufacturers' Trust Company, and part-owner of the " Brooklyn Times."—[Photograph by Topical.]
+On her re-marriage, much of the property left to her by Colonel Astor goes to his son's former marriage, Mr. Vincent Astor.
+Her son, Colonel Astor, is about four years old.
+Mr. Dick, who is twenty-eight, is Vice-President of the Manufacturers' Trust Company and part-owner of the " Brooklyn Times."
+The Sketch Magazine, 12 July 1916.
+GGA Image ID # 164f4f2c9b

 Among the corporations and banks with which Colonel Astor was connected were the Astor Trust Company, Illinois Central Railroad, Mercantile Trust Company, Morton Trust Company, National Park Bank, Niagara Falls Power Company, Plaza Bank, Western Union Telegraph Company, Delaware and Hudson Railroad Company, New York Life Insurance and Trust Company, and Title Guarantee and Trust Company.

-It is apparent, says the New York Tribune that the sinking of the Titanic will cause the passing of vast fortunes from the hands that were to the successors who are.
+It is apparent, says the New York Tribune, that the sinking of the Titanic will cause the passing of vast fortunes from the hands that were to the successors who are.
 It adds:

-Chief among these is the Astor fortune, variously estimated at from $125,000,000 to $150,000,000.
+Chief among these is the Astor fortune, variously estimated from $125,000,000 to $150,000,000.
 William Vincent Astor, the twenty-one-year-old son of Col. John Jacob Astor by his former wife, Mrs. Ava Willing Astor, will if the reports that Colonel Astor is among the lost prove true to be the chief heir of this vast estate.

 Speculation in the financial district yesterday was that the Astor money would go into a trust fund to be administered for the benefit of Vincent Astor and his sister, Ava Muriel, who was taken in charge by her mother when the first Mrs. Astor moved to London, following the quietly sensational divorce.